terraform-aws-modules/terraform-aws-eks/examples/instance_refresh/README.md

-# Fargate example
+# Instance refresh example

-This is EKS example using Fargate.
+This is EKS example using instance refresh feature for worker groups.

 ## Usage